--Dependent care benefits.
+Box 10-Dependent care benefits.
 Show the total dependent care benefits under a dependent care assistance program (section 129) paid or incurred by you for your employee.
-Include the fair market value (FMV) of employer-provided or employer-sponsored day-care facilities and amounts paid or incurred in a section 125 (cafeteria) plan.
-Report all amounts paid or incurred including those in excess of the \$5,000 exclusion.
-This may include (a) the FMV of benefits provided in kind by the employer; (b) an amount paid directly to a day-care facility by the employer or reimbursed to the employee to subsidize the benefit; or (c) benefits from the pre-tax contributions made by the employee to a section 125 dependent care flexible spending account.
+Include the fair market value (FMV) of employer-provided or employer-sponsored day-care facilities and amounts paid or incurred for dependent care assistance in a section 125 (cafeteria) plan.
+Report all amounts paid or incurred (regardless of any employee forfeitures), including those in excess of the \$5,000 exclusion.
+This may include (a) the FMV of benefits provided in kind by the employer, (b) an amount paid directly to a day-care facility by the employer or reimbursed to the employee to subsidize the benefit, or (c) benefits from the pre-tax contributions made by the employee to a section 125 dependent care flexible spending account.
 Include any amounts over \$5,000 in boxes 1, 3, and 5.
-For more information, see Pubs.
-15-A and 15-B.
+For more information, see Pub.
+15-B.